SMABFWS121A/Planty/.github/ISSUE_TEMPLATE/bug_report.md

 main

 **Logs**
 Logs are always helpful for the developers to further understand an issue.
-If you can, upload a log to pastebin and provide it here: https://pastebin.com/...
+If you can, upload a log to pastebin and provide it here: https://pastebin.com/

 **Additional context**
-Add any other context about the problem here or remove the section.
+Add any other context about the problem here, or remove the section.